ten7/contractor.ten7.com/README.md

 # Contractor's Quick Start

-This is our official guide to working with us as a contractor.
+This is our official guide to working with TEN7 as a contractor.
 It's open source, so feel free to use this git repo for yourself - it's a very simply Jekyll site hosted on Github pages.

 The guide: https://contractor.ten7.com/